DanGraves1/DanGraves1.github.io/index.md

 -  _The homology of diagram algebras_, Pure Maths Colloquium, University of Sheffield, 2023.
 -  _A survey of crossed simplicial groups and their homology theories_, Algebraic Topology seminar, Universität Hamburg, 2024.
 -  _Reflexive homology and beyond_, Topology seminar, University of Warwick, 2024.
--  _Cohomology of diagram algebras_, British Topology Meeting, ABerdeen, 2024.
+-  _Cohomology of diagram algebras_, British Topology Meeting, Aberdeen, 2024.

 ## Service Work